DataDog/integrations-core/palo_alto_cortex_xdr/README.md

 ## Overview

 [Palo Alto Cortex XDR][1] is a comprehensive detection and response platform that provides advanced threat protection across endpoints, networks, and cloud environments.
-It integrates endpoint protection, network security, and analytics to offer real-time visibility and response capabilities to combat sophisticated cyber threats effectively.
+It integrates endpoint protection, network security, and analytics to offer real-time visibility and response capabilities and combat sophisticated cyber threats effectively.

 This integration ingests the following logs:

 - Incident
 - Alert

-The Palo Alto Cortex XDR integration seamlessly collect the data of Palo Alto Cortex XDR logs using the REST APIs.
+The Palo Alto Cortex XDR integration seamlessly collect the data of Palo Alto Cortex XDR logs using REST APIs.
-Before ingestion of the data, it normalizes and enriches the logs, ensuring a consistent data format and enhancing information content for downstream processing and analysis.
-The integration provides insights into incidents and alerts through the out-of-the-box dashboards.
+Before ingesting the data, it normalizes and enriches the logs, ensuring a consistent data format and enhancing information content for downstream processing and analysis.
+The integration provides insights into incidents and alerts using out-of-the-box dashboards.

 ## Setup